 - 1. What is a converter dolly? - 2.
 Do converter dollies have spring brakes? - 3.
 What three methods can you use to secure a second trailer before coupling? - 4.
 How do you check to make sure trailer height is correct before coupling? - 5.
 What do you check when making a visual check of coupling? - 6.
 Why should you pull a dolly out from under a trailer before you disconnect it from the trailer in front? - 7.
 What should you check for when inspecting the converter dolly?
 The pintle hook? - 8.
 Should the shut-off valves on the rear of the last trailer be open or closed?
 On the first trailer in a set of doubles?
 On the middle trailer of a set of triples? - 9.
-How can you test that air flows to all trailers?
+How can you test that air flows to all trailers? - 10.
+How do you know if your converter dolly is equipped with antilock brakes?

 These questions may be on your test.
-If you can't answer them all, re-read Sections 7.1, 7.2, 7.3 and 7.4.
+If you can't answer them all, re-read Section 7.